Jimmy Piersall: Early athletic career

 Piersall became a professional baseball player at age 18, having signed a contract with the Boston Red Sox in 1948.
 He reached Major League Baseball in 1950, playing in six games as one of its youngest players.

 In 1952, he earned a more substantial role with the Red Sox, frequently referring to himself as "the Waterbury Wizard," a nickname not well received by teammates.
 On June 10, 1953, he set the Red Sox club record for hits in a nine-inning game, with six.
 He established himself as one of the game's best defensive outfielders, leading AL center fielders in fielding percentage and total zone runs five times each.

 Personal problems

 On May 24, 1952, just before a game against the New York Yankees, Piersall engaged in a fistfight with Yankee infielder Billy Martin.
 Following the brawl, Piersall briefly scuffled with teammate Mickey McDermott in the Red Sox clubhouse.
 After several such incidents, including Piersall spanking the four-year-old son of teammate Vern Stephens in the Red Sox clubhouse during a game, he was demoted to the minor league Birmingham Barons on June 28.

 In less than three weeks with the Barons, Piersall was ejected on four occasions, the last coming after striking out in the second inning on July 16.
-Prior to his at-bat, he had acknowledged teammate Milt Bolling's home run by spraying a water pistol on home plate.
+Prior to his at-bat, he had acknowledged teammate Milt Bolling's home run by spraying home plate with a water pistol.